 These western trails are so remote and quiet that you may only meet a handful of fellow adventurers during your trek.
 Instead, you can keep your eyes peeled for a rare and endangered Huemul deer, a species which thrives in the more secluded areas of the park.

-The Pingo Valley trek winds through open valley and forests, eventually opening up to stunning views of the impressive Southern ice cap.
-If your legs are up for a challenge, nearby is the climb up to Mirador Ferrier, a 2 hour steep trail up to a lookout over the Glacier Grey and the Paine massif.
+The Pingo Valley trek winds through open valley and forests, eventually opening up to stunning views of the impressive Southern Ice Cap.
+If your legs are up for a challenge, nearby is the climb up to Mirador Ferrier, a two-hour steep trail up to a lookout over the Glacier Grey and the Paine Massif.

 The main bonus here is that you can enjoy the views in peace; have a leisurely lunch undisturbed at the base of a waterfall, or stop to grab that perfect shot without the risk of anyone stepping into your photo.